santi69/Cumulocity_Interview_Lab-session/Readme.md

 ## Logging into Cumulocity IoT platform

+Enter your _login credentials_ and click on _Login_ button to enter the Cumulocity IoT platform

 <div align="center">
 <img src="images/Cumolocity_IoT_Login_Page_1.png" width="400" height="400">
 </div>

-Enter your _login credentials_ and click on _Login_ button to enter the Cumulocity IoT platform

 **_Note:_**
 - Username is case sensitive
-- Select the Remember me check box if you want to save the user credentials on the browser.
-Selecting the Remember me check box helps the application to log in automatically the next time.
+- Select the "Remember me" check box if you want to save the user credentials on the browser.
+Selecting the "Remember me" check box helps the application to log in automatically the next time.

 After successful login , you will be redirected to _Cockpit_ - the Cumulocity IoT platform.